Octavius-Dante/Arthelais/ex_27/Readme.md

 **Identify Gateway services Version**

-*Inorder to Work with Gateway services in SAP ERP (ECC | S/4 HANA) systems, Need to identify the version in the system,*
+*In Order to Work with Gateway services in SAP ERP (ECC | S/4 HANA) systems, Need to identify the version in the system,*
-<br> *SAP Gaetway services version should be greater than 7.40*
+<br> *SAP Gateway services version should be greater than 7.40*

 *SAP_BASIS - 740 or above*
 <br> and